gashawdemlew/optimized-binary-image-processing/README.md

 2.  ### Efficient Array Operations (Per-Image Speed)

-    At the heart of the morphological transformations (`scipy.ndimage.binary_dilation` and `scipy.ndimage.binary_erosion`) are `SciPy`'s highly optimized functions.
-These functions, built upon `NumPy` arrays, are crucial because:
+    At the heart of the morphological transformations (`cv2.dilate` and `cv2.erode`) are OpenCV's highly optimized functions.
+These functions, built to operate on `NumPy` arrays, are crucial because:
-    * **Compiled Code**: `NumPy` and `SciPy` are predominantly written in C and Fortran.
-This means the actual pixel-level operations are executed as compiled, native code, which is vastly faster than equivalent operations written purely in Python.
+    * **Compiled C++ Code**: OpenCV is primarily written in optimized C++.
+This means the actual pixel-level operations are executed as highly efficient, compiled native code, which is significantly faster than equivalent operations written purely in Python.
-    * **SIMD Instructions**: These low-level implementations are designed to exploit **SIMD (Single Instruction, Multiple Data) instructions** available on modern CPUs.
+    * **SIMD Instructions**: OpenCV's routines are designed to exploit **SIMD (Single Instruction, Multiple Data) instructions** available on modern CPUs.
 SIMD allows a single CPU instruction to perform the same operation on multiple data elements (e.g., pixels) simultaneously.
 This is a fundamental acceleration for array-based computations.

-In essence, `multiprocessing` accelerates the *overall processing of multiple images* by running tasks in parallel, while `NumPy` and `SciPy` ensure that *each individual image transformation* is executed with maximum speed by leveraging highly optimized, compiled code that fully utilizes modern CPU capabilities, including SIMD.
+In essence, `multiprocessing` accelerates the *overall processing of multiple images* by running tasks in parallel, while `NumPy` and `OpenCV` ensure that *each individual image transformation* is executed with maximum speed by leveraging highly optimized, compiled code that fully utilizes modern CPU capabilities, including SIMD.

 ## Getting Started